Marco Ruffini is a CONNECT Principal Investigator at Trinity College Dublin.

 He received his MEng in telecommunications in 2002 from Polytechnic University of Marche (Italy) and, after working as a research scientist for Philips in Germany, he undertook studies at Trinity College Dublin in 2005, where he received his PhD in 2007.
 Since 2010 he has been Assistant Professor (tenured 2014) at Trinity.

 He is currently technical coordinator of O’SHARE, and previously served as technical coordinator of the FP7 DISCUS project.
 He is also a holder of a Science Foundation Ireland Principal Investigator award.

 He has authored more than 60 international journal and conference publications and 10 patents.
 His research focuses on flexible high-capacity fiber broadband architectures, next generation PON testbeds, Software Defined Access Networks, and access network virtualization.

 Marco is also a member (via Trinity College Dublin) of the Broadband Forum, a non-profit industry organization focused on engineering smarter and faster broadband networks.

-Principal Investigator Trinity College Dublin TCD Converged ENABLE Shared
+Principal Investigator Trinity College Dublin TCD Dependable Networks ENABLE Shared